shrusshekh/Diabetes-Data-Analysis-/README.md

 ---

-This project analyzes diabetes data to explore the relationship between age, BMI (Body Mass Index), and blood glucose levels using C programming and GNUPlot for visualization.
+This group project analyzes diabetes data to explore the relationship between age, BMI (Body Mass Index), and blood glucose levels using C programming and GNUPlot for visualization.

 ---